Postcard from America

 It must now be pointed out that the language of ‘visionary structural reform’ is a comfy hideout for a few types: the bloviator, the ignoramus, the lay-about.
 But it’s also the earnest base of the revolutionary, and the movement-builder.
 Strange bedfellows, political coalitions.

-Living in America has made one thing clear: when the young ask, ‘who is our progress for?’, they mean, ‘why are we allowing technology companies to become public utilities?’
+Living in America has made one thing clear: when the young ask, ‘who is our progress for?’, they mean, in effect, ‘why are we allowing technology companies to become public utilities?’
 They mean, ‘Why is the Bronx’s public infrastructure in such disrepair?’
 They mean, ‘Why are Arabs still under mass surveillance?’, and, ‘Why were they ever?’

 The responses from my social class’ evolved forms are often condescending in what they ignore.
 What use are online courses for skills retraining if one quarter of rural American communities don’t have access to the broadband internet standard?
 Is anti-trust reform the best that can be done to weaken the predatory tendencies of the tech giants, or can we embrace bolder ideas like compulsory licensing and data portability?
 What are promises of government transparency really worth in the absence of an empowered and adequately-financed public media system?

 When I read or hear that there is a craving for a new ‘New Deal’ in tech, for a Marshall Plan in education, I think maybe it’s a sign that we are re-energising our spirits in support of ‘that vision thing’, which seemed so hard in '88 after the collapse of the Soviet Union.
 But then I think that maybe limping into yet another year has left us susceptible to campaigns that appeal to our nostalgia, weakening the effort to build popular support for a moral world as a precursor to legislating towards one.